ridd-coder/Student-Registration-Form/README.md

 USE studentDB;

 -- Create students table
-CREATE DATABASE IF NOT EXISTS studentDB;

-USE studentDB;

 CREATE TABLE IF NOT EXISTS students (
     id INT AUTO_INCREMENT PRIMARY KEY,
     name VARCHAR(50) NOT NULL,